Expansion of Major League Baseball: Sacramento

 Efforts to bring an MLB team to Sacramento, California, were initiated in the 1980s.
-ARCO Arena, the former home of the Sacramento Kings, was constructed in 1985 to attract the relocated basketball team from Kansas City.
-The following year, team owner Gregg Lukenbill began construction of a 53,000-seat mixed-used stadium on the property, to be called ARCO Park, intended to bring both the Oakland Athletics and Oakland Raiders to the city.
-The deal ultimately fell through and construction was halted in 1987, with the foundation having already been built.
-The remnants of the stadium were demolished in 2022.
+ARCO Arena, the former home of the Sacramento Kings, was constructed in 1985 to attract the basketball team that moved from Kansas City.
+The following year, team owner Gregg Lukenbill began to build a 53,000-seat mixed-used stadium on the property, to be called ARCO Park, intended to bring both the Oakland Athletics and Oakland Raiders to the city.
+The deal fell through and construction was halted in 1987, after the foundation had been built.

 In April 2024, the Athletics entered into an agreement to play three or more seasons in West Sacramento, California.
-After the press conference announcing the move, Vivek Ranadivé, owner of the Sacramento River Cats and the Sacramento Kings, stated that, in conversations with MLB Commissioner Rob Manfred, he was told that MLB was seeking to add a west coast expansion franchise.
+After the press conference announcing the move, Vivek Ranadivé, owner of the Sacramento River Cats and the Sacramento Kings, stated that in conversations with MLB Commissioner Rob Manfred he was told that MLB was seeking to add a West Coast expansion franchise.
 Ranadivé added that he felt Sacramento would move into "pole position" for a new team, with the A's sojourn being a "good showcase" for the Sacramento market.
-Ranadivé mentioned the Sacramento Railyards, originally intended as the site for a MLS expansion stadium, as the potential site of a new ball park.
+Ranadivé mentioned the Sacramento Railyards, originally intended as the site for a MLS expansion stadium, as the potential site of a new ballpark.
 Later in the day, Sacramento Mayor Darrell Steinberg also made mention of Sacramento's intention to seek an MLB expansion franchise during a press conference from city hall, referring to the A's stint in Sacramento as an "audition" for MLB.

 On October 20, 2025, Sacramento mayor Kevin McCarty announced that he and West Sacramento mayor Martha Guerrero launched a joint campaign to attract an expansion team, stating that "We are an MLB ready city".
 When asked about the location of the site within the larger Sacramento metropolitan area, McCarty stated "most likely is the city of West Sacramento.
 Some people say, 'Wow, you're the mayor of Sacramento, and you don't want to fight for the ballpark in Sacramento?'
 No. I don't.
 Wherever it makes the most sense, you know, West Sacramento is the most likely logical location."
 Regarding the status of such a case for West Sacramento, Guerrero stated "The City of West Sacramento is conducting preliminary studies to evaluate the long-term feasibility of permanently bringing Major League Baseball to West Sacramento, including the financing and infrastructure investments required to build a new stadium....While this work is still in its early stages, we are confident that West Sacramento offers one of the most attractive and strategically positioned locations for Major League Baseball expansion on the West Coast."

 Sacramento is currently home to the NBA's Sacramento Kings, in addition to being the temporary home of the Athletics until their new stadium in Paradise, Nevada finishes construction.
 The city's current baseball team, the MiLB Triple-A Sacramento River Cats, play at Sutter Health Park that they temporarily share with the Athletics.